Migrating Distribution Groups to Office 365, part 5

 Third, I made “HQ Human Resources dynamic group” a member of the “HR – All Employees” group from step one.
 You can add multiple dynamic groups to this top level distro group.
 For example, if you had a separate recruiting department, you could create a dynamic group for the “HQ Recruiting” department and add it to the “HR – All Employees” distro group.
 Rinse.
 Repeat.

-Fourth, I added any obvious exceptions from the original on-premise OU–people with a department name of “Multi-Site HR Taskforce”, for example, because there are users in multiple OUs with that department name, and we can’t exclude people from the wrong OU–to the “HR – All Employees” group.
+Fourth, I added any obvious exceptions from the original on-premises OU–people with a department name of “Multi-Site HR Taskforce”, for example, because there are users in multiple OUs with that department name, and we can’t exclude people from the wrong OU–to the “HR – All Employees” group.

 Finally, I set an owner on “HR – All Employees” and explained to the owner that he never needs to add anyone with a department name of “HQ Human Resources” to this group.
 It’s already done for him by the “HQ Human Resources dynamic group”!
 All he needs to do is add the oddball employees who have some other department name.